 Even if we engage in serious global emissions reduction efforts, sea-level rise is baked into the system.
 As reviewed in a study of past sea-level changes published in Science, coastal communities may face rises of at least six meters even if we limit global warming to 2C.

 A rise of at least 15 or 20 feet has already become inevitable.
 This data pours cold water on the hope that mitigation efforts alone could stop the seas from rising.
 It is clear that we will also need to invest in mitigation to manage inevitable sea level rises.

-The economic costs of sea level rise are already staggering and these costs will continue to mount.
-The only sane response to scientific predictions about sea level rise to aggressively engage in both mitigation and adaption efforts.
+The economic costs of sea-level rise are already staggering and these costs will continue to mount.
+The only sane response to scientific predictions about sea-level rise to aggressively engage in both mitigation and adaptation efforts.

 Sea level rise could be far worse than even the dire scientific predictions cited above, as these studies do not take into account the massive amount of GHGs that could be unleashed by melting permafrost.

 Together, the data convincingly shows that we need to do what we can to advance both mitigation and adaptation efforts.
 This means we need to curb fossil fuel usage and other man-made GHG’s.
 We also need to invest massively in adaptation efforts to prepare for inevitable sea-level rise.